SantiagoCejas/SantiagoCejas/README.md

 - 👋 Hi, I’m Santiago Cejas!
-- 🌱 I’m currently learning Data Science.
-I am excited to learn new things!
+- 🌱 I’m currently learning Data Science!
 - 📫 You can find me in https://www.linkedin.com/in/santiagocejas/
 <!---
 SantiagoCejas/SantiagoCejas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.